Last ticket sold at 4:00 PM

 Tickets that require a photo ID to receive a discount, such as military, reciprocal zoo members, senior citizens, etc., must be purchased onsite at the Ticketing Building.
 Due to limited capacity, we recommend that you arrive when the zoo first opens at 10 a.m.

-Members are no longer required to make a reservation online.
-If you are bringing a guest that is not included on your membership, you may purchase their discounted ticket below.
+Members that are bringing a guest that is not included on their membership, may purchase their discounted ticket below.
 If you plan on renting a cycle, stroller, wheelchair, or ECV (Electric Conveyance Vehicle) we recommend doing that prior to your visit below.

 WHAT ZOO MIAMI IS DOING TO KEEP YOU SAFE